OpenDSA/OpenDSA/RST/source/Development/ListArray.rst

 elements, then :math:`n - i` elements must shift toward the tail.

-Removing an element from the head of the list is similar in that all remaining elements  must shift toward the head by one position to fill in the gap.
+Removing an element from the head of the list is similar to insert in that all remaining elements  must shift toward the head by one position to fill in the gap.
-To remove the element at position :math:`i`, :math:`n - i - 1`
-elements must shift toward the head, as shown in the following slideshow.
+If we want to remove the element at position :math:`i`, then :math:`n - i - 1` elements must shift toward the head, as shown in the following slideshow.
-In the average case, insertion or removal requires moving half of the elements, which is :math:`\Theta(n)`.
+In the average case, insertion or removal each requires moving half of the elements, which is :math:`\Theta(n)`.

 .. inlineav:: AlistCON2 ss